Remembering ‘Criminal Minds’ Season 1 With Thomas Gibson, Shemar Moore, Lola Glaudini, And Mandy Patinkin

 Mandy Patinkin would come to agree with this assessment.
 Mandy left Criminal Minds suddenly without notice.
 Producers were shocked at Mandy’s departure and afraid Patinkin’s absence would wreck the fledgling show.
 Patinkin went on to star in Homeland.

-Thomas Gibson’s character Aaron Hotchner, affectionately known as Hotch, assumed the position of Unit Chief, which Thomas Gibson as Hotch held until early in season 12.
-Thomas Gibson was terminated suddenly in season 12 episode 2, following an alleged altercation with a co-producer.
+Thomas Gibson’s character Aaron Hotchner, affectionately known as Hotch, assumed the position of Unit Chief, which Thomas Gibson as Hotch held until early in Season 12.
+Thomas Gibson was terminated suddenly in Season 12 Episode 2, following an alleged altercation with a co-producer.

 Mandy Patinkin later said he regretted his role in Criminal Minds.
 Patinkin is quoted in TV Guide.